fdevi3-mle/french-road-accidents/README.md

 │
 └── src   <- Source code for use in this project.
     │
-    ├── monolith.py             <- The steps for the zen ml pipeline │
+    ├── common_monolith.py             <- Common steps for the ZenMl pipeline
-    ├── utils.py               <- Store useful variables and utility funcs
+    ├── forecast_monolith.py                 <- The steps for the Time Series Pipeline ├── classifier_monolith.py                 <- The steps for the Classifier ZenMl pipeline │
-    │
+    ├── utils.py                    <- Store useful variables and utility funcs .
+Also contains defns for `env` variables │
     ├── franums.py                  <- Contains the RoadAccidentEnum for mappings of data │
 │
 └──run-zenml.py          <- Main entry point for the CI Runner and local testing